-Compared to the 5th Survey, prior to the pandemic, the device that decreased the most in its use was the digital whiteboards/ projectors (-9.63 percentage points in Spain and -2.56 p.p. in Latin America).
-In Latin America, the devices that registered the greatest increase during 2021 are mobile phones (4 points) and computers (almost 10 points).
-The latter could be explained by the long lockdown and the online modality in the surveyed countries.
-(See Graph 11).
+Comparing this data with the V Survey conducted before the pandemic, the devices that decreased the most in terms of use were digital blackboards/projectors (-14% in Spain and -6% in Latin America).
+Computers, on the other hand, showed a greater increase in 2021 (9% in Latin America and 2% in Spain).
+The decrease in the use of boards/projectors and the increase in that of computers could be explained by the long lockdown periods and the availability of virtual classes in the surveyed countries (see Graph 11).